Skip to main content

 TON Blockchain messages are asynchronous:

-- The sender prepares the transaction body (message BoC) and broadcasts it via the lite client (or a higher-level tool).
+• The sender prepares the external message body and broadcasts it via the lite client (or a higher-level tool).

 Can a transaction be determined to be 100% finalized?
 Is querying the transaction-level data sufficient to obtain this information?

 Short answer: The receiver's account must be checked to ensure a transaction is finalized.
-For more details on transaction verification, refer to the following examples:
+For more details on transaction verification, refer to the following guide API-based retrieval

 What is the layout of a transaction in TON?